-Internationally, the northern European countries are ahead on a Watt per capita basis, but China already has the greatest installed solar capacity, with more than 200 GW installed and more than 50 GW installed last year alone.
+Internationally, the northern European countries are ahead on a Watt per capita basis, but China already has the greatest installed solar capacity, with more than 300 GW installed and more than 54 GW installed in 2021 alone.

 Someday, the giants of this industry will be well-known behemoths, whose names will roll off the tongue just as ExxonMobil and Con Edison and Florida Power and Light do today.
-But at the moment, it’s a real horse race, with more than a dozen fast-growing public companies racing to both get big fast and to deliver earnings to their shareholders—which means there are great investment opportunities here.
+But at the moment, it’s a real horse race, with more than a dozen fast-growing public companies racing to both get big fast and to deliver earnings to their shareholders—which means there are great investment opportunities in solar power stocks.

 Enphase Energy (ENPH)